Results, Options, and Error Handling

 - The type of

-reasonis up to you- It can be a
+reasonis up to you- While

 - A caller cannot use the value inside